jesstelford/esnext-generation/built-in-iterators/problem.md

 or Array), ES6 provides a new construct `for...of`[1], allowing iteration over _any_ collection that implements the _Iterable interface_!

-In ES6, Arrays, Objects, and the new Map & Set collections all implement the Iterable interface.
+In ES6, Arrays, TypedArrays, and the new Map & Set collections all implement the Iterable interface.
 For example:

 ```js